retrouser955/discord-player-youtubei/README.md

 import { YoutubeiExtractor } from "discord-player-youtubei"

+const player = useMainPlayer()
+/**
+ * getOauthTokens is not a real function exported by discord-player-youtubei.
+ * It is simply a placeholder for the actual oauth tokens
+ *
+ * Do not just put in access token.
+Put in the entire string.
+ */
-const player = useMainPlayer() const oauthTokens = getOauthTokens() // The tokens printed from step above
+const oauthTokens = getOauthTokens() // The tokens printed from step above

 player.extractors.register(YoutubeiExtractor, {